Dundalia/pytorch-deepdream/README.md

 The 1st and 3rd were created using VGG 16 (ImageNet) and the middle one using ResNet50 pretrained on Places 365.

+### Optimizing visual and text prompt similarity (CLIP models)
+By passing a textual prompt through a CLIP model, the final similarity logits to a given image can be maximized.
+This can open a possibility of injecting infinite concepts and artifacts inside an image!

 ### Dataset matters (ImageNet vs Places 365)

 If we keep every other parameter the same but we swap the pretrained weights we get these: